 Location: Rhode Island, USA

 T. J. Harper is Associate Professor of Music and the Director of Choral Activities at Providence College in Providence, Rhode Island.
+He is the 2014-2015 Professor of the Year and recipient of the Joseph R. Accinno Teaching Award.
 He conducts the college’s three choral ensembles: I Cantori, Concert Chorale and the Oriana Women's Choir.
 He teaches courses in Conducting, Secondary Choral Methods, Applied Conducting, and Applied Voice.
 Dr. Harper received the Doctor of Musical Arts degree from the University of Southern California graduating with highest honors.
 He received the Master of Arts in Choral Conducting from California State University, Northridge and the Bachelor of Arts degree and Choral Conducting from California State University, Fresno.
 He has had the privilege of studying with Dr. William Dehning, Dr. Nick Strimple, Dr. Magen Solomon, Paul A. Smith, and Dr. Gary L. Unruh.

 Choirs under the direction of Dr. Harper have performed at the Eastern Division Conferences of NAfME (2011) and ACDA (2012) as well as the NAfME National In-Service Conference in 2014.
 Dr. Harper has been honored to work with choirs and present conducting master classes throughout the United States and internationally in Spain, South Korea, Italy, Sweden, China & Argentina.